15 Thai dishes you have to try when you visit Thailand

 3/ Pad Thai: fried noodles

-Pad Thai, or Phad Thai, is a stir-fried rice noodle dish commonly served as street food and at most restaurants in Thailand.
-You can choose if you wish to have with shrimp, meat or vegetarian with tofu.
+Pad Thai, or Phad Thai, is a classic stir-fried rice noodle dish you’ll find everywhere—from bustling street stalls to sit-down restaurants.
+You can enjoy it with shrimp, meat, or go vegetarian with tofu.

 thai-food-blog-visa-travel-phi-phi